 By May of junior year (but in any case no later than September 10 of senior year): Find a faculty member willing to serve as your adviser (first reader) on the proposed topic.
 The thesis adviser must have expertise in the topic area of the proposed thesis and must be a full-time member of the teaching faculty.

 By October 1: Prepare a three- to five-page prospectus of your thesis project, plus an initial bibliography.
 Have your adviser sign it to indicate his or her endorsement.
-Submit the prospectus to the Center for Study Abroad and Interdepartmental Programs (Dewey Hall 2-161) by October 1.
+Submit the prospectus to the Multidisciplinary Studies Center (Dewey Hall 4209-B) by October 1.
 The Faculty Committee will then evaluate your application and may approve it, disapprove it or approve it subject to specific modifications or recommendations.

 If your prospectus is approved, the Committee will select a second reader for your thesis.
 Both readers will eventually be asked to evaluate the thesis and make recommendations regarding honors after the oral defense.

-January Deadline: The revised 7 - 10-page prospectus with signatures of both readers is due in Dewey 2-161 by Friday of the first week of classes in the spring semester.
+January Deadline: The revised 7 - 10-page prospectus with signatures of both readers is due in the Multidisciplinary Studies Center (Dewey 4209-B) by Friday of the first week of classes in the spring semester.
 The bibliography should contain no fewer than 15 entries.

 January–April: Complete the research and writing of the thesis under the supervision of both readers.
 Your readers should have ample opportunity to see early drafts of your thesis so that their suggestions can be incorporated in the final version, which is the document on which recommendations for honors will be based.
-Copies of the final thesis should be given to both readers and a copy registered in the Center for Study Abroad and Interdepartmental Programs.
+Copies of the final thesis should be given to both readers and a copy registered in the Multidisciplinary Studies Center (Dewey 4209-B).

 April/May: The final draft of the thesis must be registered no later than two Fridays before commencement if you plan to graduate at the end of the spring semester.

-- Schedule an oral defense of your thesis with your two readers and inform the staff in the Center when and where it will be held.
-They will send a formal notice of the defense to your two readers, who, after the defense, will send a recommendation to the CIIP regarding the awarding of honors.
-The staff of the CSAIP will help publicize the defense.
+- Schedule an oral defense of your thesis with your two readers and inform the staff in the Multidisciplinary Studies Center (MSC) when and where it will be held.
+MSC will send a formal notice of the defense to your two readers, who, after the defense, will send a recommendation to the CIIP regarding the awarding of honors.
+MSC will help publicize the defense.

-- Bring one copy of your thesis to the Center for Study Abroad and Interdepartmental Programs.
+- Bring one copy of your thesis to the Multidisciplinary Studies Center (Dewey 4209-B).
 Also send an electronic copy, which will be forwarded to the Committee.

-May Deadline: The recommendations of the readers must be received in Dewey 2-161 no later than one Friday before commencement if you plan to graduate at the end of the spring semester.
+May Deadline: The recommendations of the readers must be received in MSC (Dewey 4-209B) no later than one Friday before commencement if you plan to graduate at the end of the spring semester.

 - The last step is the responsibility of the committee.
 The CIIP will make a decision concerning honors.
 It will consider your thesis and the recommendations of the two readers to determine whether honors should be awarded.
-You will be contacted by the Center for Study Abroad and Interdepartmental Programs prior to graduation and informed of the committee's action.
+You will be contacted by MSC prior to graduation and informed of the committee's action.